codescape/jira-scrum-poker/docs/configuration.md

 #### Project configuration

 Scrum Poker for Jira also provides project specific configuration.
+This configuration is available to users having the global roles `Jira Administrators` or `Jira System Administrators` and for all users having the `Project Administrator` role for the given project.

-The locate the project specific configuration navigate to the project and find the `Project settings` link in the bottom of the left menu.
+To locate the project specific configuration navigate to the project and find the `Project settings` link in the bottom of the left menu.
 Inside the `Project settings` you can find a menu option called `Scrum Poker` that leads to the configuration.

 On the page `Project Configuration` you can find the configuration options the make Scrum Poker for Jira fit to the needs of your Jira project: